pellcorp/creality-wiki/docs/cartographer.md

     ZeroDotCmd (aka Zero on discord) has provided an excellent Cartographer installation video, you can find it <https://www.youtube.com/watch?v=GuxMITM9o4I>

+    Please note however that the macros referenced in the video guide have been removed and you should instead follow the Calibration section of this wiki, I do not have the time to maintain the old guided macros, but you can still use the QUICK_START macro to do the pid and input shaper tuning.

 ### Factory Reset

 You must do a factory reset **only** if you have installed Helper Script or Fluidd/Mainsail directly from Creality, otherwise